Fixed Dental Bridges

 When a tooth is lost, it no longer functions as a companion tooth or biting partner, leaving a gap in the mouth.
 The remaining teeth lose important support and stability.

 Without that support, teeth can begin to shift.
 These abnormal spaces are more likely to develop decay and periodontal disease.
-Over time, one missing tooth can create a domino effect that leads to additional tooth loss.
+Over time, one missing tooth can contribute to shifting teeth, bite changes, harder-to-clean areas, and a higher risk of future dental problems.

 Immediately After Tooth Loss